taotang198910/Data_Science_Project/Bank_Stock_Prices/README.md

 Install plotly if needed: `pip3 install plotly`

 ### Introduction
 In this project we focus on exploratory data analysis of stock prices of several banks, and see how they progressed throughout the financial crisis(2007-2008) all the way to early 2016.
+I preferred visualization libraries matplotlib, seaborn and plotly in this project.

 This project is just meant to practice your visualization and pandas skills, it is not meant to be a robust financial analysis or be taken as financial advice.
-In this project,I preferred visualization tools seaborn, matplotlib, plotly and cufflinks to do exploratory data analysis.